MartinMSPedersen/AttMOMO/README.md

 ```

 # GetWdata
-Read weather data achieved from EuroMOMO.{br /}
+Read weather data achieved from EuroMOMO.
-Select specified NUTS-codes{br /}
+Select specified NUTS-codes
-Return data with: date, pop3, NUTS3, temp, mintemp, maxtemp{br /}
+Return data with: date, pop3, NUTS3, temp, mintemp, maxtemp

 # GetET
-Excess Temperature data from weather data.{br /}
+Excess Temperature data from weather data.
-Input data must contain: date, pop3, NUTS3 and the name of the variable to be used to calculate Excess Temperatures{br /}
+Input data must contain: date, pop3, NUTS3 and the name of the variable to be used to calculate Excess Temperatures
-Return data.table with ISOweek and ET (excess temperature){br /}
+Return data.table with ISOweek and ET (excess temperature)

 # GetMOMOdata
-Convert an A-MOMO complete file to an AttMOMO input file.{br /}
+Convert an A-MOMO complete file to an AttMOMO input file.